Skip to content

 // worked the job.

-HandlePanic(ctx context.Context, job *rivertype.JobRow, panicVal any) *ErrorHandlerResult
+HandlePanic(ctx context.Context, job *rivertype.JobRow, panicVal any, trace string) *ErrorHandlerResult

 }